 Italian citizens can have visa-free travel to Morocco for stays of up to 90 days, making it an ideal destination for short-term tourism or business trips.

-Nevertheless, for visits longer than 3 months, a permit is required, and applicants from Italy must obtain a Long-Term Visa via the nearest Moroccan diplomatic mission.
+Nevertheless, for visits longer than 3 months, a permit is required, and applicants from Italy must obtain a visa via the nearest Moroccan diplomatic mission.

 Entry requirements to the Kingdom include a passport with at least 6 months of validity from the date of entry, a return or onward ticket, proof of financial means, and health insurance covering your stay.